-As an imagist I attempt to straddle a personal zone betwixt & between.
-Documentary photographers follow a character or situation over time to present complexity and nuance.
-Photojournalists are more akin to image-snipers freezing a decisive moment that will forever adhere in our minds-eye.
+As an image-maker I straddle a personal zone betwixt & between: documentary photographers follow a character or situation over time to present complexity and nuance; photojournalists are more akin to image-snipers freezing a decisive moment that will forever adhere in our minds-eye.
 None of us, however, lay claim to any comprehensive report on the human condition.
 All simply provide glances into slices of life.
-My glance is to follow (document) a story and capture key scenes (photojournalism) in an environment.
+My glance is to follow (document) a story and capture key scenes (photojournalism) in a given environment.
 My focus is to stitch these sundry images into a tableaux, weaving a tapestry about a chapter in the human journey.
-While I do not compose or direct situations, I do not feel obligated to present my images without some post-processing.
-If I can improve the presentation to make it more artful I often will, as long as it does not materially change the truthfulness on display.
-Transparency is key.
-My work is not so much a chronicle as it is a drive to evoke or vivify a time, a character or a place.
-This work is unscripted.
-I lie in wait with my tools, in full view, to catch life on the fly.
+While, in my personal work, I do not direct subjects nor compose situations, I do not feel obligated to present my images without any post-processing.
+If I can improve the presentation to make it more artful and/or more like what I actually experienced, I often will as long as it does not materially change the truthfulness on display.
+I am more interested in the essence than the substance before my lens.

 A sampling of my photographs may be viewed at www.wilburnorman.com.

 (in the order of their importance to me)